Skip to content

 No No: A Dockumentary (2014)

-The premise: The list of major league players who have pitched no-hitters is a very small group, but there’s an even more exclusive club: those who did so while on LSD!
-Pittsburgh Pirate Dock Ellis, who battled addiction issues for much of his life, claimed to be tripping on the psychedelic when he pitched his no-hitter against the San Diego Padres on June 12, 1970.
-The game became such a pop cultural touchpoint that it was later referenced in a number of songs, books and short films, and Ellis would go on to devote his life to counseling others with substance abuse issues.
+The list of MLB players who have pitched no-hitters is a very small group, but there’s an even more exclusive club: those who did so while on LSD!
+Pittsburgh Pirate Dock Ellis battled addiction issues throughout much of his life, and he claimed to be tripping on the psychedelic during his impressive no-hitter against the San Diego Padres on June 12, 1970.
+The game became such a pop-cultural touchstone that it was later referenced in a number of songs, books and short films.
+Ellis would go on to devote his life to counseling others with substance abuse issues.

-Fun fact: The 1971 Pirates were the first team in major league history with an all-minority starting lineup of Black and Latino players, including Roberto Clemente and Willie Stargell.
+Fun fact: The 1971 Pirates were the first team in MLB history with an all-minority starting lineup of Black and Latino players, including Roberto Clemente and Willie Stargell.

 Screwball (2018)

-The premise: South Florida steroids peddler Tony Bosch is responsible for one of the biggest scandals in major league history: He’s the man who prescribed performance-enhancing drugs to the likes of Alex Rodriguez and Manny Ramirez (50) from his strip mall “health clinic” in Coral Gables.
+South Florida steroid peddler Tony Bosch is responsible for one of the biggest scandals in major-league history: He’s the man who prescribed performance-enhancing drugs to the likes of Alex Rodriguez and Manny Ramirez (50) from his strip mall “health clinic” in Coral Gables.
 In this surprisingly funny true-crime docudrama by Cocaine Cowboys director Billy Corben, Bosch operates like a character out of an Elmore Leonard or Carl Hiaasen novel, surrounded by mob connections, drugs and corruption.
-In a surreal twist, the major figures from the scandal are played by child actors, who lip-synch their way through conversations and confessionals.
+In a surreal twist, the major figures from the scandal are played by child actors, who lip-sync their way through conversations and confessionals.

 Fun fact: A-Rod was suspended for the entire 2014 season after his name showed up on the list of athletes using PEDs.